'The Kloppenburg clan from Huissen' - A short summary!

 Although no birth records of their children have been found to date, it was common at the time for a couple like Wilm Jans and Maria to have a large family of about six to eight children.
 The crucial question is: was one of them the son Theodorus, who later became the tenant and resident of 'de Kloppenborg' in 't Loo?
 Most likely... but not yet proven!

-There would undoubtedly be more variables to consider, which have remained unknown due to the lack of documentation.
-So far, no further information has been found in the archives regarding other children or grandchildren from the family of Wilm Jans and Maria who may have been among the first tenants in 't Loo-Duiven before Theodorus successfully managed the farm.
+There would therefore undoubtedly be more variables to consider that have remained unknown due to the lack of documentation.
+So far, no further information has been found in the archives regarding other children or grandchildren from the family of Wilm Jans and Maria who may have been among the first tenants in ’t Loo-Duiven before Theodorus successfully managed the farm.

 The cessation of registrations in the Stevenskerk in Nijmegen after 1631 (the year in which Jans's baptism was recorded) and the simultaneous appearance of bearers of the name in the Liemers support the picture of an actual migration.
 The family exchanged the urban environment of Nijmegen for a life in the agricultural and predominantly Catholic region around Huissen and Duiven.

-Should anyone read this account another four centuries from now, my search will be more than successful!
+However, should anyone read this account another four centuries from now, my search will have been more than successful!
 Wilm Jans did not come to Nijmegen for nothing...

 Notes: